pycage/shellfish/doc/tutorial/shui-elements.md

 }
 ```

-The type of the property is determined by the type of the assigned value.
+The data type of the property is determined by the type of the assigned value.

 You may put several properties on a single line by separating them with semi-colons (`;`).